 Alta Badia is only a 1.5 hour drive from Innsbruck and 2.5 hours from Venice.
 The roads here can be hairy in bad weather.
 Rather than renting a car, I’d recommend budgeting for a driving service or bus from one of the main regional train stations or the airport.

 Need help planning a trip to Italy or any other top family travel destination?
-Our Family Vacation Planning Team can help!
-Request assistance on My Trip Planner.
+Connect with us on our Family Travel Advisor page.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!